zammad/zammad/.dev/agent_docs/development_workflow.md

 ### 8. Commit

 Pre-commit hooks run linting and validation automatically.
-Use the prepared commit message from step 4.
 If you changed the GraphQL schema or settings, the regenerate hook runs the appropriate generators automatically.

+**Standalone mode:** Use the prepared commit message from step 4 (`/prepare-issue-branch` wrote it to `.git/COMMIT_EDITMSG`).

+**Attach mode:** Write a commit message that describes what this commit changed — no issue reference, no `Closes`/`Fixes` keywords.
+The parent story's MR carries the issue context; individual commits within it only need to describe their own change.
+Keep it short and conventional, e.g.
+`Add validation for empty subject on ticket form.`

 ### 9. Merge Request

-Use the `/create-mr` skill to push the branch and create a Merge Request on GitLab.
+**Standalone mode:** Use the `/create-mr` skill to push the branch and create a Merge Request on GitLab.
 It selects the correct MR template, fills in the sections, and targets the appropriate branch automatically.

+**Attach mode:** Do _not_ invoke `/create-mr` — the MR for the parent story already exists.
+Instead:

+- Push the new commit to the existing remote branch: `git push origin
+<current-branch>`.
+- The push lands the commit on the existing MR automatically; CI re-runs.

-CI runs automatically on MR creation.
+CI runs automatically on MR creation (standalone) or push (attach).
 A human review is required before merging.

 ### 10. Cherry-pick